The Risks & How it Can Happen

 Hackers often take aim at small firms' computers because they are easier to infiltrate than banks' systems.
-For example:
+Ways they can breach your systems:

 - An infected document attached to an email